Jump to:

 Ports2x HDMI 2.0, 1x DisplayPort 1.4

-In addition, LG’s Dynamic Action Sync reduces input lag to the sweet 1ms for a tangible advantage in tracking enemy movements in even the fastest FSP games.
+In addition, LG’s Dynamic Action Sync reduces input lag to a sweet 1ms for a tangible advantage in tracking enemy movements in even the fastest FPS games.

-While I personally prefer IPS gaming monitors, the quality of this VA panel is almost indistinguishable from its IPS counterparts.
+While I personally prefer IPS gaming monitors, the quality of this VA panel is almost indistinguishable from its IPS counterparts, especially when combined with the 1000R curvature that it offers.
 The HDR10 support is also a welcome addition for compatible games with dramatic lighting.

 The monitor’s build quality is on par with all top LG gaming monitors, with a sturdy stand offering tilt adjustments, while the matte screen finish is a huge bonus to reduce glare during daytime or while using intense indoor lighting.